What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 • This story sounds interesting.

-**The most common linking verb is the verb to be in all its forms (is, was, has been, will be, etc.).
+**The most common linking verb is to be in all its forms (is, was, has been, will be, etc.).
 Other verbs that can act as linking verbs are the sense verbs (to look, to seem, to taste, to feel, to smell, and to sound).
-There are other linking verbs, for example, to become, to turn, etc.

 • Sorry, I am late.